con-tools/wordpress-plugin/README.md

 will also be listed in their own section - making this page a one-stop-shop for the user to get their agenda for the convention.

-This template requires no text content to be added to the page.
+This template requires no text content to be added to the page, but if any text is added, it will be rendered before the shopping cart HTML.
+It might be useful to put in some sort of header and explanation text there.

 ### Merchandise Shop